 Plan B side effects?

-While nausea is a noted side effect associated with emergency contraception (EC) like Plan B, it's unusual for it to cause prolonged nausea even if you have a sensitive stomach, so it’s possible that something else may be going on with your body.
-Since you haven't been feeling well for over a week, it may be time to pay a visit to a health care provider.
+While nausea is a possible side effect associated with emergency contraception (EC) such as levonorgestrel (brands names: Plan B One Step, Take Action, Afterpill, among others), it's unusual for it to cause prolonged nausea, even if you have a sensitive stomach.
+So it’s possible that something else may be going on with your body.
+Since you haven't been feeling well for over a week, it may be time to consider paying a visit to a health care provider.

 Plan B is just one type of hormonal EC.
-For more general information about emergency contraception, you could read Morning after pill.
-Side effects of EC can include nausea, vomiting, headaches, breast tenderness, abdominal pain or cramping, and diarrhea.
-The type containing levonorgestrel (like Plan B One-Step or Next Choice One Dose) and ulipristal acetate (like ella) tend to have fewer side effects than EC pills containing estrogen and progestin.
-One study comparing levonorgestrel and ulipristal acetate pills found very similar results — about 12 percent of participants experienced nausea.
-To prevent feeling green around the gills, you could try taking an over-the-counter or prescribed anti-nausea medicine.
+Two types of EC pills exist — the type containing levonorgestrel and the type containing ulipristal acetate (brand name: ella).
+For more general information about EC, consider reading Morning after pill in the Go Ask Alice! archives.
+Side effects of any EC may include nausea, vomiting, headaches, breast tenderness, abdominal pain or cramping, and diarrhea.
+One study comparing levonorgestrel and ulipristal acetate pills found very similar results — about twelve percent of participants experienced nausea.

-All that being said, it's possible that taking EC could have caused your initial tummy trouble.
-However, these side effects usually subside within a couple days, so there may be another reason for your ongoing queasiness.
-Also, nausea can be an early sign of pregnancy, beginning as early as two weeks after conception.
-To maximize its effectiveness, it’s recommended that EC be taken up to 120 hours after unprotected intercourse (though taking it sooner increases its effectiveness).
+All that being said, it's possible that taking EC might have caused your initial tummy trouble.
+However, these side effects usually subside within a couple of days, so there may be another reason for your ongoing queasiness.
+Also, nausea may be an early sign of pregnancy, beginning as early as two weeks after conception.
+To maximize its effectiveness, it’s recommended that levonorgestrel be taken up to 120 hours after unprotected intercourse (though taking it within three days increases its effectiveness).
 Is there any chance that you may have taken EC outside of this window of time?
-In order to rule out a possible pregnancy, getting a home pregnancy test and/or making a visit to your health care provider to confirm that your EC worked as intended might be a good idea.
+In order to rule out a possible pregnancy, you might consider getting a home pregnancy test or making a visit to your health care provider to determine if you might be pregnant.